Icebergs floating in Jokulsarlon Glacier Lagoon in Iceland.

 But don’t worry!
 You’re in the right place.

-I’ve put together this article to help you get organized and pack everything you need for your Iceland adventure.
+I’ve put together this Iceland packing list to help you get organized and pack everything you need for your Iceland adventure.

 Keep reading and you’ll find out that it’s easier than you think!